 for an Access Holder under an Existing User Agreement, that portion of the Access Holder’s Annual Contract Tonnage that is charged on the basis of terms that in all material respects align with the Reference Terms; and

-for an Access Holder under an Access Agreement, that portion of the Access Holder’s Annual Contract Tonnage which is charged in accordance with the Reference Terms,
+for an Access Holder under an Access Agreement, that portion of the Access Holder’s Annual Contract Tonnage which is charged in accordance with the Reference Terms.

-and in respect of an Expansion Component, is to be interpreted in accordance with Section 11.10(e).

 Reference Tonnage Access Holders or RTAH means an Access Holder to the extent that its Annual Contract Tonnage is Reference Tonnage.
 Regulated Asset Base means, as relevant in respect of the applicable Expansion Component or Base Terminal:

-in respect of an Expansion Component, the regulated asset base for that Expansion Component calculated by DBCT Management and approved by the QCA in accordance with this Undertaking; and
+in respect of a Differentiated Expansion, the Regulated Asset Base for that Differentiated Expansion, as approved by the QCA in accordance with this Undertaking; and

-in respect of the Base Terminal, the regulated asset base for the Base Terminal (which at the Commencement Date is the only regulated asset base) calculated by DBCT Management and approved by the QCA in accordance with this Undertaking.
+in respect of the Existing Terminal, the regulated asset base for the Existing Terminal (which at the Commencement Date is the only regulated asset base), as approved by the QCA in accordance with this Undertaking.

-Related Entity has the meaning given to that term in the Corporations Act 2001 (Cth).
+Related Party has the meaning given to that term in the Corporations Act 2001 (Cth).

 Renewal Application has the meaning given in Section 5.3.